Affiliate links on Android Authority may earn us a commission. Learn more.

 The Canon EOS RP is good enough to keep many professional photographers happy, and it is affordable enough to surpass enthusiast expectations.Edgar Cervantes

 Nikon’s full-frame mirrorless cameras are great, but they can be a bit expensive.
-This is why the photography giant released the Nikon Z5, which costs under $1,400 and gets very competitive with Canon and others.
+This is why the photography giant released the Nikon Z5, which costs under $1,400 and gets very competitive with Canon and the others.

 Features include a full-frame 24MP sensor, an awesome 273-point autofocus system, 5-axis VR stability, and 4K video recording.
 Some interesting features are included, like multiple exposure shooting, filters, timelapse, and focus shift.
 Not to mention Bluetooth and Wi-Fi connectivity.

 This will be a great starter camera for those jumping into the full-frame camera world.
 Especially considering the library of Nikon lenses, which is continuously growing.